 We also offer mediation services for students who are experiencing difficulty working through a conflict with a peer.
 Additionally, students are served through campus programs such as workshops and residence hall talks.
 The duration of counseling can range from one meeting to throughout the academic year, depending on the unique needs of each student.

-There are no co-pays or fees for services rendered at the Counseling Center.
+There are no co-pays or fees for counseling services rendered at the Wellness Center.

 Single sessions for talking out situational concerns are available.
 This can be really useful and stress relieving when needing someone to listen while you work out your feelings or decision making about a situation where an objective or unbiased listener would be helpful.
 If needed, there is always the option to follow-up later or continue with regular sessions.

 Concerns about others: students, faculty and staff are welcome to consult with Wellness Center staff about their concerns about others’ well-being and safety in the JSC community.
 All concerns are held in confidence, with the exception being the duty to warn or protect in the case or emergent harm to self, others or property.

 Students typically meet with counselors for 50-minute sessions, once a week.
 Counseling is typically brief and solution focused.
 A cognitive, behavioral psycho-educational or coaching frame may be used.

 Psychotherapy is typically more in-depth, perhaps utilizing a more integrated analytic, dynamic, relational and cognitive behavioral frame.

 Our orientation is typically eclectic, strengths based, and focused on making sure that you have effective, healthy skills for managing your self-care and any symptoms that may have brought you to seek counseling; as well as attending to your healthy “Self-development” — to assist you in finding that you can effectively negotiate challenging or stressful life transitions, build healthy support networks for yourself and feel confident in your own inner resources as a person.

 Drug and Alcohol/Co-Occurring Services